KI-FPV-UMB/chodba-framework/README.md

   * _pub_lifecycle(status)_ - helper method for sending lifecycle status
   * _on_msg_ - method for handling all application messages.
 Several specific messages (quit, info, status) are handled immediately.
 For all other (unknown) messages the method *on_app_msg* is called.
   * _on_app_msg_ - method for handling specific application messages (extended by offspring class)
   * _start_ - initializes mqtt client and connects to configured MQTT broker.
 Immediately it sends lifecycle message 'starting'.
-Then it subscribes to 'app/<app_name>' and 'node/<node_name>/<app_name>' topics.
+Then it subscribes to ```node/<node_name>/<app_name>``` topics.
 After initialization, it sends lifecycle message 'running'.
   * _run_ - method with implementation of application business logic
   * _stop_ - Sends lifecycle message 'stopping' and disconnects from MQTT broker.

 Each application needs minimal configuration containing:
-  * _enabled_ - only enabled applications can be run
   * _name_ - application name
   * _type_ - one of: system / backend / frontend

 Besides that there are several optional configuration properties, such as:
+  * _enabled_ - only enabled applications can be run
   * _runon_ - if specified, the application can be invoked only on here specified node
   * _labels_ - list of labels (e.g. app, demo, fun, ...)
   * _demo_time_ - how long will application run